babashka/cli/README.md

 The `Commands:` summaries above come from each entry's `:doc`, a string documenting that (sub)command.
 Its first line is shown in the parent's command list.
 The `debug` command is absent from that list because `:no-doc true` hides a command from `--help` and from completions.
+The same `:no-doc true` on a spec option hides that option the same way.
+The option still parses, so it works for deprecated or internal flags.
 The full text of `:doc` is shown as the description on the command's own `--help` output, between the usage line and `Options:`: